-- Add the setting STAGING_REMOTE_REPO as an environment variable on the deployment environment (e.g. deploy.yml expects it in the Github repository secrets).
-An example value is seita@ssh.our-server.com:/home/seita/flexmeasures-staging/flexmeasures.git. - Make sure the env variable BRANCH_NAME is set, e.g. to "main", so that the deployment environment knows what exact code to push to your deployment server.
+- Add the setting STAGING_REMOTE_REPO as an environment variable on the CI environment (e.g. deploy. yml expects it in the Github repository secrets).
+An example value is seita@ssh.our-server.com:/home/seita/flexmeasures-staging/flexmeasures.git.
+So in this case, ssh.our-server.com is the deployment server, which we'll also use below. seita needs to become your ssh username on that server and the rest is the path to where you want to check out the repo. - Make sure the env variable BRANCH_NAME is set, e.g. to "main", so that the CI environment knows what exact code to push to your deployment server.

-29.3.2 Authenticate at the deployment server (with an ssh key)
+Authenticate at the deployment server (with an ssh key)